MartinStudiosDev/Affordable-6-Bay-DIY-NAS-Build/README.md

 ## Electronics Configuration

 Your mini PC must support either:
-- A native PCIe slot, or
+- A native PCIe slot with an HBA card, or
 - NVMe over M.2 (recommended)

 For this build, I used an HP G405 G4 mini PC purchased for approximately $100 on eBay.
 It includes: